diversit/smart-charge-demo/README.md

 ## Charge point simulator

+The `simulator` folder contains some Charge point simulators to test the CPO.

-In `simulator_1.6.html` is a simple simulator to test the CPO.
+`simulator_1.6.html` is a simple simulator.

-Note: it is far from perfect.
 It does nothing by itself.
 You have to do all state changes manually!

+`better_simulator.html` is a bit 'smarter'.
+It starts actions based on remote operations.
+It also supports more operations.

 ## Home Assistant